 Starting a guppy fish tank can be daunting if it’s your first time.
 Or, it could be easy if it’s your first time and you naively think that you know exactly what to do!
 In this article, you’ll learn how to properly set up and start a guppy fish tank for proper guppy fish care.

 The first thing you need (even before you buy your fish) is the tank or aquarium.
 Guppies are small fish but can grow quickly.
 They may not need a lot of space but space will run out as the population increases.
 In the beginning, a minimum amount of water is more important.

-You can either purchase the tank, filter, lights, and heater separate or you can buy an aquarium kit.
+You can either purchase the tank, filter, lights, and heater separately or you can buy an aquarium kit.
 Whatever choice you make, a 10-gallon aquarium is best to start with.
-You can find one on Amazon.
-It includes a 10-gallon glass aquarium, a hood with LED lightning, filter, heater, fish food, water conditioner, fishnet, and thermometer.
+Get one that includes at least a 10-gallon glass aquarium, a hood with LED lightning, filter, heater, fish food, water conditioner, fishnet, and thermometer.